-Press Ganey, purchased through EQT VII, is also notable in that it represents both the first direct investment and exit in North America out of one of EQT’s large cap buyout funds.
+Press Ganey, purchased through EQT VII, is also notable in that it represents both the first direct investment and exit in North America out of one of EQT’s large-cap buyout funds.

-Under EQT’s less than three-year-hold, Press Ganey broadened its suite of products beyond patient experience and surveys, making a push into patient safety and quality.
+Under EQT’s less-than-three-year hold, Press Ganey broadened its suite of products beyond patient experience and surveys, making a push into patient safety and quality.

-The company has completed five acquisitions under EQT’s ownership, including its February 2018 purchase of HealthStream’s patient experience and engagement businesses.
+Press Ganey completed five acquisitions under EQT’s ownership, including its February 2018 purchase of HealthStream’s patient experience and engagement businesses.